lorae/immigrant-households/README.md

     library("renv")
     ```

-    Then initialize the project:
+    Then restore the project:

     ```r
-    renv::init()
+    renv::restore()
     ```

-    At this point, a message will print into the console informing you that this project already has a lockfile.
-    Select option `1: Restore the project from the lockfile`.

-4. **Clone the sibling repo, `dataduck`**: This project makes use of a bundle of functions that are unit-tested and generalized in a package called `dataduck`.
-Clone this repo in the same parent directory where you cloned `immigrant-households`.
+4. **Clone the sibling repo, `dataduck`**: This project makes use of a bundle of functions that are unit-tested
+and generalized in a package called `dataduck`.
+Clone this repo in the same parent directory where you cloned
+`immigrant-households`.

-    🛑 Important: Do not clone this **inside** of the `immigrant-households` repo: instead, it should be a sibling, and they should be contained in the same folder structure.
+    🛑 Important: Do not clone this **inside** of the `immigrant-households` repo: instead, it should be a
+    sibling:it should contained in the same folder structure as `immigrant-households`.

     MacOS/Linux: